Malavika-Gupta/Wordle-Game/README.md

 # Wordle Game in Python 🎮
 Welcome to the Python implementation of the popular word puzzle game Wordle!
 This repository contains a simple, text-based version of the game, where players have six attempts to guess a secret five-letter word.
 With each guess, the game provides feedback on which letters are correct and whether they are in the correct position.
+This game uses very basic features of python as it is the first game I developed.

 Features
 Interactive Gameplay: Enter guesses and receive real-time feedback on your accuracy.